thought-machine/please-vscode/README.md

   - Enter the Go test file target (i.e. **//path/to/test:target**) in the first prompt.
   - (Optional) Enter the test function you are interested in.
 Press Enter if you want the whole test to run.

----

-**NOTE**

-At the moment, it is advisable to not stop a running debugging session and let it run to completion.
-Your tests might be allocating resources on the filesystem during setup and they likely need to be dealt with during teardown.
-We are looking into executing tests in a sandbox environment, so you don't have to worry about it in the future.

----

 ## Development

 ### Extension